1995 NASCAR SuperTruck Series

 The 1995 NASCAR SuperTruck Series presented by Craftsman was the inaugural season of the NASCAR SuperTruck Series.
 The season began on February 5, 1995, and ended on October 28.
 Mike Skinner of Richard Childress Racing won the championship.

 Prior to and after the season, NASCAR conducted seven exhibition races.

-This was the first year that Dodge ran in NASCAR in any capacity since 1985.

 Teams and drivers

 Schedule

 The 1995 SuperTruck Series presented by Craftsman schedule consisted of twenty races, at eighteen tracks in fifteen states.
 In addition, an exhibition race was run following the end of the season at the Homestead-Miami Speedway as a demonstration of the trucks' suitability for larger racetracks.